BU Religion PhD Kira Ganga Kieffer has published an article with Religion...

 - Where do I go to pick up a paper/exam from my class?

-STEP 1: Use the online form to declare your major or go to the CAS Advising Office located at 100 Bay State Rd, Rm 401 to fill out a Declaration of Major form.
-STEP 2: Fill out a Personal Info Sheet at the Religion Dept., Rm.
-201 (at 145 Bay State Road).
-STEP 3: Meet with your advisor (to be assigned by the Religion Dept. after STEPS 1-2 are completed).
+STEP 1: Use the online form to declare your major or go to the CAS Advising Office located at 100 Bay State Rd, Rm 401, to fill out a Declaration of Major form.
+STEP 2: Meet with your advisor (to be assigned by the Religion Dept. after STEP 1 is completed).

 Based on your area of concentration, the Religion department will make a determination on which faculty member would make the best suitable advisor for you.
 Stop by BSR 145, Suite 201, and we will provide you with all the information you need.

-After meeting with your academic advisor, go to BSR 145, Suite 201, and Administrative Coordinator Wendy Czik will provide you with the Academic Advising Code that will grant you full registration privileges.
+After meeting with your academic advisor, go to BSR 145, Suite 201, and Administrative Coordinator Anna Stroinski will provide you with the Academic Advising Code that will grant you full registration privileges.
 You may also email her at firstname.lastname@example.org if you cannot retrieve your code in person.

 4. I took a class at another university similar to a class taught at Boston University.
 How do I find out if I can transfer those credits toward my degree?